 There are opportunities for undergraduate students to become involved in research under the guidance of a faculty member or grad student.
-Students are encouraged to do undergraduate research if they plan on being a research scientist (going on for an M.S. or Ph.D.), plan on working in a research laboratory with a B.S. terminal degree.
+Students are encouraged to get research experience if they plan on being a research scientist (going on for an M.S. or Ph.D.) or working in a research laboratory with a B.S. terminal degree.
 Such experience can also be valuable in obtaining admission to medical school and other health-related professional programs and training.

-- Undergraduate students may also have the opportunity to present their research at the Biology Department's annual Tri-Beta Research Colloquium (typically held in February each year), Honors College Undergraduate Research Conference, and the Women in Science and Engineering Conference.
+There are also several opportunities for interested undergraduate students to present their research such as at the Biology Department's Tri-Beta Research Colloquium (typically held in February), Honors College Undergraduate Research Conference, and the Women in Science and Engineering Conference.